 Students must enroll during their term of admission.
-Admission for a term must be requested and granted by the Graduate College by the 10th day of class.
+Admission for a term must be requested and granted by the Graduate College by the tenth day of class.
 Approvals for late admission will be granted based on applicant merit and departmental justification.
 If enrollment in that term is not possible, students should contact their graduate program to request their admission term be changed.
-Students are expected to be enrolled for spring and fall semesters throughout their graduate program, and students must be admitted to the degree program and enrolled in the program for at least one term after admission, which could be spring, summer or fall in order to graduate from the program (see chapter 4.A.2 for more information).
+Students are expected to be enrolled for fall and spring semesters throughout their graduate program, and students must be admitted to the degree program and enrolled in the program for at least one term after admission, which could be spring, summer, or fall in order to graduate from the program (see Chapter 4.1 for more information).
 Fellowship and traineeship recipients must be enrolled during the terms of their appointments.
 Students with assistantships for spring or fall must be enrolled during the term in which they are appointed.
-See chapter 8.A for information about summer appointments and assistantship policies.
+See Chapter 8 for information about summer appointments and assistantship policies.